takavfx/Takanori-Note/docs/index.md

-# Welcome to Takanori Nodes
+# Welcome to TAKANORI NOTE